Green Party (UK): 1975 conference

 After much debate, the party's 1975 conference adopted a proposal to change its name to the Ecology Party to gain more recognition as the party of environmental concern.

 Party co-founder Tony Whittaker noted in an interview with Derek Wall '… voters did not connect PEOPLE with ecology.
 What I wanted was something that the media could look up in their files so that, when they wanted a spokesman of the issue of ecology, they could find the Ecology Party and pick up the phone.
 It was as brutal and basic as that.
 PEOPLE didn't communicate what we had hoped it would communicate'.

 Derek Wall, in his history of the Green Party, contends that the new political movement focused initially on the theme of survival, which shaped the "bleak evolution" of the nascent ecological party during the 1970s.
 Furthermore, the effect of the "revolution of values" during the 1960s would come later.
 In Wall's eyes, the party suffered from a lack of media attention and "opposition from many environmentalists", which contrasted the experience of other emerging Green parties, such as Germany's Die Grünen.
 Nonetheless, PEOPLE invested much of its resources in engaging with the indifferent environmental movement, which Wall calls a "tactical mistake".

 The Ecology Party, 1975–1985

 The party won its first representation in 1976, when John Luck took a seat on Rother District Council in East Sussex, and party Campaign Secretary John Davenport won a parish council seat in Kempsey.

 Jonathan Tyler was elected Chairman of the party in 1976, and Jonathon Porritt became a prominent member.
 At the 1977 Party Conference in Birmingham, the party's first constitution was ratified and Jonathon Porritt was elected to the Ecology Party National Executive Committee (NEC).
-At the 1977 Party Conference in Birmingham, the Party's first constitution was ratified and Porritt was elected to the Ecology Party National Executive Committee (NEC).
 Porritt would become the party's most significant public figure, working, with David Fleming, "to provide the Party with an attractive image and effective organisation".

+In 1979, with Porritt gaining increasing prominence and an election manifesto called The Real Alternative, a decision was taken by the party to field 50 candidates in the forthcoming general election.
+Fielding 50 candidates would entitle the Ecology Party to election broadcasts on radio and television and this, it was hoped, would considerably raise the party’s public profile.
+There was some risk attached to this strategy.
+Each of the fifty candidates standing for election would need to be supported by a £1,000 deposit and it was anticipated that none of the candidates would gain sufficient share of the vote to retain that deposit.

+With only a few hundred members, the loss of approximately £50,000 in lost deposits could push a small party into serious financial difficulty.
+Not all party members supported this idea with some suggesting a more cautious approach focusing on specific constituencies where environmental issues were locally very important, would perhaps be a safer plan.